-Visit the festival's homepage to see the most recent news from one of the premier summer music concert series in the Northwest, held right on the shores of Lake Pend Oreille at Sandpoint's Memorial Field.
-For two weeks each summer, the festival brings to town a truly impressive array of music, from the Spokane Symphony Orchestra to such popular acts as Lyle Lovett, Ziggy Marley, Wynonna Judd, B.B.
+It's not overstating it one bit to say the The Festival at Sandpoint is one of the premier summer music concert series in the entire Northwest.
+Held right on the shores of Lake Pend Oreille at Sandpoint's Memorial Field, for two weeks each summer, the Festival brings to town a truly impressive array of music, from the Spokane Symphony Orchestra to such popular acts as Lyle Lovett, Ziggy Marley, Wynonna Judd, B.B.
 King, Etta James, Nitty Gritty Dirt Band, Los Lobos, Keb' Mo' and many others.
-For tickets or performance information, call 208-265-4554.
+Check the website for current new, tickets or performance information, or call 208-265-4554.

 Photo by Ben Robinson

-Since being restored several years ago, the Panida has become a vibrant center for the performing arts.
-Check out its historic architecture at 300 N. First, and keep an eye on our events calendar for shows and movie line-up.
+Since its rescue and restoration more than 30 years ago, the Panida Theater has become a vibrant center for the performing arts.
+Check out its historic architecture at 300 N. First Avenue - you can venture inside if the doors are open - and keep an eye on our events calendar for the frequent shows and movie line-up.
 Phone 208-263-9191.

-No group in Sandpoint cultivates the arts like Pend Oreille Arts Council, a non-profit community groups that stages many arts events throughout the year, including ArtWalk in summer, the annual Arts & Crafts Fair at City Beach in August, the POAC Performance Series in winter, sponsorship of visiting artists and much more.
-Watch the events calendar for upcoming POAC events.
-To learn more about POAC, to join the group or to volunteer, call 208-263-6139.
+No group in Sandpoint cultivates the arts more than the Pend Oreille Arts Council, a non-profit community group that stages many arts events throughout the year, including ArtWalk in summer, the annual Arts & Crafts Fair at City Beach in August, the POAC Performance Series in winter, sponsorship of visiting artists and much more.
+Phone 208-263-6139.
+Another hub of artistic endeavor is Creations for Sandpoint, dedicated to nourishing the hearts, minds and souls of children with fun and educational art activities every day at its arts and crafts studio on the Cedar Street Bridge, plus offering a host of structured classes each week.
+Visitors young and old are welcome to drop by.
+Phone 208-255-1782.
+Watch the events calendar for upcoming Creations and POAC events.

 Local Sandpoint artists provide live performance art ranging from storytelling to music and more at open mic sessions held regularly at Eichardt's on Cedar Street (208-263-4005) and Cafe Bodega inside Foster's Crossing (208-263-5911).
-Other occasional venues for open mics include Taps at Schweitzer, Coldwater Creek Wine Bar and others.
+Other occasional venues for open mics include Taps at Schweitzer and others.
 See open mics currently scheduled on the Sandpoint Events page.